SchulteDev/ConversationalAI4J/plan.md

 # ConversationalAI4J Development Plan

-## Current Status: Production-Ready Voice AI System with Browser UI ✅
+## Current Status: Voice in Docker - Debugging in Progress 🔧

 **ConversationalAI4J** is a **complete voice-to-voice AI conversation system** with browser-based real-time interaction.
 Users can speak directly to an LLM through their browser and receive intelligent spoken responses.